-UPSC Exam Preparation: Topic of the Day – UNESCO intangible cultural heritages from India/UNESCO intangible cultural heritage India UPSC
+UPSC Exam Preparation: Topic of the Day – UNESCO intangible cultural heritage from India/UNESCO intangible cultural heritage India UPSC

-With the aim of ensuring better protection of important intangible cultural heritages across the world and in order to create awareness of their significance, the United Nations Educational, Scientific and Cultural Organization, a specialized agency of the United Nations (UN) based in Paris (UNESCO) established the intangible cultural heritages list.
-UNESCO General Conference adopted the Convention for the Safeguarding of the Intangible Heritage as an international treaty acknowledging that cultural heritage is more than tangible objects, monuments and places.
+With the aim of ensuring better protection of important intangible cultural heritage across the world and in order to create awareness of their significance, the United Nations Educational, Scientific and Cultural Organization, a specialized agency of the United Nations (UN) based in Paris (UNESCO) established the intangible cultural heritage list.
+UNESCO General Conference adopted the Convention for the Safeguarding of the Intangible Heritage as an international treaty acknowledging that cultural heritage is more than tangible objects, monuments, and places.
 It also encompasses living expressions and traditions.
-Intangible cultural heritage means the skills, knowledge, expressions, representations, practices – as well as the artefacts, objects, instruments, and cultural spaces associated with them that various groups, communities and in certain cases individuals recognise as a part of their cultural heritage.
+Intangible cultural heritage means the skills, knowledge, expressions, representations, practices – as well as the artifacts, objects, instruments, and cultural spaces associated with them that various groups, communities and in certain cases individuals recognize as a part of their cultural heritage.
 This list is published by the Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage.
 Its members are elected by State parties meeting in the United Nations General Assembly.
-It aims at drawing attention to importance of safeguarding the cultural heritage and is a repository of cultural diversity and creative expression.
+It aims at drawing attention to the importance of safeguarding the cultural heritage and is a repository of cultural diversity and creative expression.

-- Koodiyattam – a Sanskrit theatrical tradition practised in a province of Kerala, traditionally performed in theatres called as Kuttampalams located in the hindu temples.
+- Koodiyattam – a Sanskrit theatrical tradition practiced in a province of Kerala, traditionally performed in theatres called as Kuttampalams located in the Hindu temples.

 - Vedic Chanting – the tradition of Vedic chanting, chanted during sacred rituals and recited daily by the Vedic communities known not only for the rich content of its oral literature but also for the ingenious techniques employed by the Brahmin priests.

 - Ramlila – The traditional performance of Ramayana performed across North India during the festival of Dussehra.
-Most representative are those performed in Sattna, Vrindavan, Varanasi and Ramnagar .
+Most representatives are those performed in Sattna, Vrindavan, Varanasi, and Ramnagar.

 - Ramman – A religious festival in honour of the tutelary god, Bhumiyal Devta practised in the villages of Saloor-Dungra in the state of Uttarakhand.
 Each of the caste and occupational groups has distinctive roles in the festival.